ARMmaster17/ansible-playbooks/roles/container-base/README.md

 Example Playbook
 ----------------

-Playbook MUST be run with the argument `--vault-password-file /etc/ansible/vault.password`.
+Playbook MUST be run with the argument `--vault-password-file /etc/ansible/vault.secret`.
+The initial ping/fact gathering must also be skipped since the container does not yet exist.

     - hosts: servers
+      gather_facts: no
       roles:
          - role: container-core
            vars:
              vm_up_ip: 10.1.2.3.4/16

-             vm_management_ip: 10.5.6.7/16
+One-off role initializations can also be triggered with `ansible <hostname> -m include_role -a "name=container-base vm_up_ip=10.1.2.3.4/24" --vault-password-file /etc/ansible/vault.secret`.
+Note that the host must be added to the `/etc/ansible/hosts` file first.

 License
 -------